oracle-livelabs/developer/zebrashopping/cache/cache.md

     </copy>
     ```

     You can see that our cache is simply a new database table.
-The are utilizing Oracle Database 23ai's capability of storing vector data by using the `VECTOR` data type for the column `embedding`.
+The are utilizing Oracle AI Database's capability of storing vector data by using the `VECTOR` data type for the column `embedding`.
 The `CLOB` data type is used for storing text strings.

 2. We need to make sure that the function is called at some point in our application.
 We will do this by adding a call to `create_llm_cache_table()`.
 Copy the following code and past it at the end of **app.py** (right after `print("http://" + os.getenv("PUBLIC_IP") + ":8088")`):